Jonathan Strange & Mr Norrell: Volume III: John Uskglass

 Meanwhile, Childermass eventually receives the message meant for him by Strange; he and Segundus use magic to break the enchantment over Lady Pole.
-Enraged by this, the gentleman with thistle-down hair intends to place a second deadly curse on Lady Pole, as Faerie tradition demands.
-En route, he murders Vinculus after they encounter him, with Stephen Black forced to watch.
+Enraged by this, the Gentleman with the Thistledown Hair determines to place a second deadly curse on Lady Pole, as Faerie tradition demands.
+En route, the Gentleman hangs and kills Vinculus after they encounter him, with Black forced to watch.
 During these events, Norrell and Strange attempt a spell that would cause the natural forces of England to pay homage to John Uskglass.
 Not knowing his true name, they dedicate it to the "nameless slave".
-However, instead the power is vested in Stephen, who uses his momentary control of all of English magic to destroy the man with thistle-down hair.
-Then, leaving England forever by one of the Faerie roads, Stephen sheds his name and becomes the new king of the now-blossoming Lost-Hope.
+However, instead the power is vested in Black, who uses his momentary control of all of English magic to destroy the Gentleman with the Thistledown Hair.
+Then, leaving England forever by one of the Faerie roads, Black sheds his name and becomes the new king of the now-blossoming kingdom of Lost-Hope.

 Childermass discovers Vinculus's body and notes that it is tattooed with the last work of John Uskglass.
 A man appears; he calls Childermass his servant, though Childermass does not recognize him, then brings Vinculus back to life and performs other feats of magic with ease.
 The mysterious man, heavily implied to be John Uskglass himself, then disappears, removing Childermass's and Vinculus's memories of the encounter.

-As a result of the imprecision of the fairy's curse, which was placed on "the English magician", Norrell and his library are trapped along with Strange in the Darkness, and they cannot move more than a certain distance from each other.
-Upon the gentleman with thistle-down hair's death, Arabella comes through the mirror in Padua, where Flora is waiting for her upon instruction of Strange.
-Childermass informs The Learned Society of York Magicians that their contract is void, and they can study magic again.
-He shows the now-restored Vinculus as proof that John Uskglass's book of magic remains, tattooed upon his body.
+As a result of the imprecision of the fairy's curse, which was placed on "the English magician", Norrell and his library are trapped along with Strange within the Impenetrable Darkness, and they cannot move more than a certain distance from each other.
+Upon the Gentleman with the Thistledown Hair's death, Arabella comes through the mirror in Padua, where Flora is waiting for her upon instruction of Strange.
+Childermass informs the Learned Society of York Magicians that their contract is void, and they can study magic again.
+He shows the now-restored Vinculus as proof that John Uskglass's Book of Magic remains, tattooed upon his body.
 Two months later, Strange has a conversation with Arabella, who is still living in Padua.
 He explains that he and Norrell are studying magic together and intend to learn to remove the Darkness they are both trapped in, but will adventure into other worlds in the meantime.
-Neither wishes to take Arabella to Faerie again, so he instead promises to return to her when he has dispelled the darkness and tells her not to be a widow till then, which she agrees to.
+Neither wishes to take Arabella to Faerie again, so he instead promises to return to her when he has dispelled the Darkness and tells her not to be a widow till then, to which she agrees.